History of South Asians in Canada: Timeline

 David Sidoo, born and raised in New Westminster becomes the first South Asian drafted to UBC to play professional football with the Saskatchewan Roughriders of the Canadian Football League ( CFL)

 Dasmesh Punjabi school opens

 In February, the Abbotsford Dasmesh Punjabi School officially begins with 142 registered students as a weekend school teaching the Punjabi language.
 The Khalsa Diwan Society of Abbotsford, in its efforts to preserve the Punjabi heritage in the Fraser Valley, is instrumental in the formation of the Dasmesh Punjabi Educational Association that is to manage the School.

-Manmohan ( Moe) Sahota from Esquimalt, was elected cabinet minister.
-He was appointed Minister of Labour and Consumer Services as well as Minister Responsible for Constitutional Affair
+Manmohan ( Moe) Sahota from Esquimalt is elected cabinet minister.
+He is appointed Minister of Labour and Consumer Services as well as Minister Responsible for Constitutional Affair

 The Municipal, Provincial, and Federal Governments jointly place a plaque commemorating the Komagata Maru Incident at Portal Park in Vancouver on May 23.